How to Rank Without Backlinks [Free Template]

 Our experience was that high quality pages would begin to rank on page 1 globally within a month and achieve top 3 ranking within 3 months.
 If we didn’t rank page 1 within a month then we would revisit the content, competition and user problem.

 Organic weekly traffic of pages published in December (redacted private data)

 However, if the competing content is of higher quality and has greater backlinks and authority (use a free tool to check), then you are unlikely to outrank others.

 🤔 Do Backlinks Still Matter?

 Yes, while not the deciding factor, the PageRank algorithm remains an indicator of a page’s authority.
 It should be used as an outreach tool to amplify high quality content you have already written.
-This is something we have recently pursued with success and may form a future article.

 Remember, time spent understanding your user and solving their problems is always time better spent.